Your cookie preferences

 How much is Virgin Media's price increase?

-Which Virgin Media customers are affected?
+Which Virgin Media customers are affected by the price increase?

 • 1